 In 2016, The Lucy Foundation established a team on the ground in Pluma Hidalgo – an isolated coffee-farming village, high in the mountains of Oaxaca, Mexico.
 The aim of the Pluma Coffee Project is to transform the global coffee industry by developing a sustainable value chain of coffee that is not only good for the environment, the community, and the economy, but is also inclusive of disabled people, from farmer to consumer.

 Track one workshops are run by local agricultural experts.
 Workshops are open to the whole community, and designed in a way that means anyone of any ability, age, gender or background can participate in a full and meaningful way.
-Track one workshops are focused on environmental wellbeing, and the production of coffee: teaching and making organic fertilisers and treatments, harvesting techniques, picking processes, and so on.
+Track one workshops are focused on environmental wellbeing, and the production of coffee, including teaching and making organic fertilisers and treatments, harvesting techniques and picking processes.

-Track two workshops, on the other hand, are designed to support disabled community members into training and employment, and the realisation of their human rights.
-Together with paid work experience, track two workshops help disabled people set goals and then provide opportunities to help develop the skills needed to reach those goals (for example: communication, health and safety, punctuality, literacy and numeracy, etc.).
+Track two workshops, on the other hand, are designed to support disabled community members into training and employment and the realisation of their human rights.
+Together with paid work experience, track two workshops help disabled people set goals and provide opportunities to help them develop the skills needed to reach those goals (for example: communication, health and safety, punctuality, literacy and numeracy).